“@RobinhoodApp, why do I have $0.00 available and money in my Brokerage Cash?” one user tweeted recently.

 If you're another who has stumbled across this issue, keep reading find out what brokerage cash is on Robinhood and how you can access it.

 What is the brokerage cash balance on Robinhood?

-Simply put, brokerage cash on Robinhood is the value of the cash in your brokerage account—as opposed to stocks or crypto—but it’s not necessarily the same as your “buying power” because brokerage cash can include money that has not yet settled.
+Simply put, brokerage cash on Robinhood is the value of the cash in your brokerage account — as opposed to stocks or crypto — but it isn't necessarily the same as your “buying power” because brokerage cash can include money that hasn't settled yet.

 In one example posted to Reddit, a user had $2,283.99 in brokerage cash but $1,250.00 in options collateral.
 Thus, that user’s buying power was the difference: $1033.99.

 What’s options collateral?
 “Depending on the options strategy you use, we may hold stocks or cash as collateral to make sure you can cover the position in the case of assignment,” Robinhood explains on its website.

 Speaking of buying power, another Robinhood support article states that Robinhood Instant or Robinhood Gold account holders have instant access to funds from bank deposits and proceeds from stock transactions, meaning they don’t have to wait two trading days to access those funds.

 Robinhood Instant account holders can access $1,000 of instant deposits, while Robinhood Gold users can access instant deposits corresponding to their account balance.
 Users with portfolio values over $50,000 have a $50,000 instant deposit limit, those with portfolio values over $25,000 have a $25,000 instant deposit limit, those with portfolio values over $10,000 have a $10,000 instant deposit limit, and all other Gold users have a $5,000 instant deposit limit.